-During the pandemic, the development of many games froze and only now reached post-production, so many people played "endless" games like Fortnite, Call of Duty Warzone, League of Legends, etc. The release of Genshin Impact by HoYoverse (formerly miHoYo) also greatly impacted the mobile game market, earning $1.2 billion in 2022 alone.
+During the pandemic, the development of many games froze and only now reached post-production, so many people played "endless" games like Fortnite, Call of Duty Warzone, League of Legends, etc. The release of Genshin Impact by HoYoverse (formerly miHoYo) also greatly impacted the mobile game market, earning $1 billion every six months.

 The game's main feature was that the developers could adapt the incredible single-player mechanics from AAA PC and console games to small screens.
 That is, the game's mobile version on the user experience is not much different from the PC or console version.